hyperledger/fabric-private-chaincode/utils/docker-compose/README.md

    ```
    This will create all necessary installation artifacts and start the
    network.
+   If your environment variable `SGX_MODE` is set to hardware, the network will run
+   the peer also with SGX hardware mode enabled, otherwise it will run in SGX simulation mode.
    If you set the environment variable `USE_EXPLORER` to `true`, the network will include
    and start the [Hyperledger Explorer](https://www.hyperledger.org/projects/explorer) on
    [port 8090](http://localhost:8090).
 This will enable you to inspect the networks,